Rising prices, shuttered banks add to misery for Kabul

 "I am very helpless and don't know what to do."

-Even before the Taliban swept into the city last Sunday, conditions had been getting worse, with the insurgents' rapid advance through the provincial cities sending the value of the local afghani currency plunging against the dollar and pushing prices of basic foodstuffs ever higher.
+Even before the Taliban swept into the city last Sunday (Aug 15), conditions had been getting worse, with the insurgents' rapid advance through the provincial cities sending the value of the local Afghani currency plunging against the dollar and pushing prices of basic foodstuffs ever higher.

 Prices of staples like flour, oil and rice have risen by as much as 10per cent-20per cent in a few days and with banks still closed, many people have been unable to access their savings.
 With Western Union offices also closed, remittances from overseas have also dried up.